Why You Need To Visit Beautiful Local Island Ukulhas In Maldives

 Ideally we would have taken the local ferry to make it cheaper but the ferry times just didn’t add up without us staying the night or two in Male.
 Going to a resort was also a one off as well.

-- Don’t expect it to be like a resort becuase it’s far from it.
+Don’t expect it to be like a resort because it’s far from it.
 I loved that Ukulhas had some very cool eco aspects mixed with a tourism vibe.

 Have you been to Ukulhas?
 I’d love to know in the comments below.